 In our Early Intervention Pre-Kindergarten program, we are pleased to offer:

 - Children ages 2 years 8 months to 4 years 8 months who have been assessed and diagnosed with a severe disability or a severe language delay are eligible for this program

 - Exclusively for children with English as their second language, or have mild, moderate or severe developmental delays

-- Flexible instruction will be offered based on each child’s individual needs and interests.
-Access to multidisciplinary support, such as Speech and Language Pathologist, Physical Therapy, Occupational Therapy, Psychologist, Hearing and Vision and Behaviour Management Consultation services will be available.
+- Flexible instruction will be offered based on each child’s individual needs.
+Access to multidisciplinary support, such as Speech and Language Pathologist, Physical Therapy, Occupational Therapy, Psychologist, Hearing and Vision and Behaviour Management Consultation services are available.

 Faith-Filled Learning Environment